-Are you looking for bath re-enamelling or resurfacing?
-When you notice your bath is looking dull, sticky, or has chips, resurfacing the entire surface is recommended.
-At Surface Doctor Sutton, we offer professional bath restoration to make your bath look brand new again, with no disruption to your bathroom.
-Give me a call now to learn more about how I can restore your bath to its best condition.
+Do you need bath re-enamelling or bath resurfacing?
+If your bath surface is dull, sticky, or has several chips, restoring the entire surface is the best solution.
+At Surface Doctor Sutton, we specialize in restoring your bath to its original condition, with minimal disruption to your bathroom.
+Call me today to find out how I can restore your bath.

 These days, it’s common to discard old items and buy new ones, but with baths, it’s not always that simple.
-Removing an old bath isn’t as simple as it may seem.
-Cast-iron baths are extremely heavy and must be broken apart for removal, which often results in damage to your bathroom.
-Although acrylic baths are easier to remove, the process still causes damage to surrounding areas in your bathroom.
-Removing the bath means you’ll have to replace the tiling, reinstall taps and waste, and maybe even redo the flooring.
-Restoring your bath instead of replacing it helps cut down on daily construction waste, making it a more sustainable option.
-Metal baths are often classic features of older homes and can last for many decades.
-When the surface of metal baths gets worn, chipped, or scratched, resurfacing makes them look brand new again, restoring strength and beauty.
+Getting rid of an old bath is not as straightforward as many people think.
+Cast-iron baths are so heavy that they have to be smashed to pieces before being carried out, which can lead to damage throughout your bathroom.
+Acrylic baths are lighter, making removal easier, but still cause damage to your bathroom when removed.
+You'll have to re-do the tiling around the bath, have the taps and waste re-fitted, and potentially get new flooring done.
+By restoring your bath, you’re choosing an environmentally responsible option, reducing construction waste.
+Many older homes feature metal baths that can last a lifetime with the right care.
+Resurfacing is a simple and effective solution for worn, chipped, or scratched metal baths, making them look new and strong again.
 While acrylic baths have a shorter lifespan than metal baths, resurfacing them gives great results.
 When fixing chips and scratches, I match the color to your bath’s surface, but for re-enamelling or resurfacing, I use a new white enamel finish.

-If your bath is badly chipped and dented, I will repair this first to ensure the surface is smooth and flat before resurfacing it.
-You won’t incur extra costs for this step—it’s included in the resurfacing service.
+When your bath is badly chipped or dented, I’ll repair these areas first to ensure a smooth and even surface before resurfacing.
+This is all included in the process and there won't be any extra charges for this.
 Most baths are suitable for resurfacing, so give me a call today to learn if I can restore your bath in Sutton.

 1. I will mask up the bathroom and areas surrounding your bath thoroughly to prepare them for the procedure.

 My years of experience in bath resurfacing mean I can get your bath looking like it’s just been installed.
-Re-enamelling your bath will restore it to a like-new appearance and feel.
+Once your bath is re-enamelled, it will look and feel just like a new one.

 Don’t expect to achieve the same outcome by using DIY materials from your local shop; I use only the best materials for the job.
 I have been using the same materials for the last 10 years, so I know that they work every time and will produce a lasting result.